Purpose

 |

-| DYNAMIC_PARTITION_POLICY [=] (dynamic_partition_policy_list) | Optional.
-Specifies the dynamic partition management attribute of the table to enable automatic creation and deletion of partitions. dynamic_partition_policy_list specifies the configurable parameters of the dynamic partition strategy.
+| DYNAMIC_PARTITION_POLICY [=] (dynamic_partition_policy_list) | Specifies the dynamic partition management attribute of the table to automatically create and delete partitions. dynamic_partition_policy_list specifies the configurable parameters of the dynamic partition strategy.
 Parameters are separated by commas.
-For more information about the parameters, see dynamic_partition_policy_option below. |
+For more information, see dynamic_partition_policy_option below. |

-| PARTITION BY RANGE [COLUMNS]([column_name_list]) [SIZE('size_value')] | Optional.
-Specifies the clause for creating an auto-partitioned table.
-For more information, see the syntax for creating an auto-partitioned table in Automatic partition splitting. |
+| PARTITION BY RANGE [COLUMNS]([column_name_list]) [SIZE('size_value')] | Specifies the clause for creating an automatic partition table.
+For more information, see the syntax for creating an automatic partition table in Automatic partition splitting.

 | SEMISTRUCT_ENCODING_TYPE | Optional.
-Specifies the encoding type of semistructured data.
+Specifies the encoding type for semi-structured data.
 Valid values:

 NoticeStarting from V4.4.1, |

 | SEMISTRUCT_PROPERTIES | Optional.
-Specifies the encoding type of semistructured data in the key-value pair format.
+Specifies the encoding type for semi-structured data in key-value pairs.
 Valid values:

-For more information about how to use semistructured encoding, see Use semistructured encoding.
+For more information about how to use semi-structured encoding, see Use semi-structured encoding.
 NoticeThis parameter is supported starting from V4.4.1. |

 | MICRO_BLOCK_FORMAT_VERSION | Optional.
 Specifies the microblock storage format version of the table.
-Valid values: [1, +∞)
+Valid values: [1, +∞).

 NoteThis parameter is introduced starting from V4.4.1. |

 | STORAGE_CACHE_POLICY | Optional.
-Specifies the hot cache strategy for tables, partitions, and indexes in shared storage mode.
-This strategy caches the specified data from object storage to the local cloud disk.
-Otherwise, the system adaptively caches the data.
-For more information, see storage_cache_policy below. |
+Specifies the hot cache policy for tables, partitions, and indexes in shared storage mode.
+If set, the specified data is cached from object storage to the local cloud disk.
+Otherwise, the system will adaptively cache the data.
+For more information, see storage_cache_policy. |

 table_mode_value